sakshikumar19/Google-Summer-of-Code-2025/README.md

 ## Project Abstract

 The Prometheus Energy Profiler provides a reproducible analysis workflow to correlate power consumption with system telemetry from Prometheus monitoring systems.
 This project enables external validation of energy measurements and produces clear visualizations.
 The work includes pairwise correlation analysis across disk, memory, network and process metrics to establish baseline relationships, with a focus on power delta analysis.
-Beyond the analysis pipeline, contributions include revamping the MetaGreenData Django application for green computing metadata format, conducting literature review for the collaborative research paper "An environmental assessment of high-performance computing services in a school of engineering" and developing flexible node exporter scripts for real-time data collation.
+Beyond the analysis pipeline, contributions include revamping the MetaGreenData Django application for green computing metadata format, conducting literature review for the collaborative research paper "Tackling the Energetic Cost and Resource Consumption of Research Computing: A Life Cycle Perspective on Hardware and Software Efficiency at The University of Manchester" and developing flexible node exporter scripts for real-time data collation.

 ## Key Results